AlirezaPourchali/Simple-api-in-Kubernetes/README.md

 * wrote the the gitlab ci yaml file but didnt test it because of slow internet (pushing the image with every commit and pulling it inside the cluster)

 # problems
-* i cant pull the image inside the cluster (probably a network issue with docker)
+* i can't pull the image inside the cluster (probably a network issue with docker)
 ![78c792acc97e061d555e1c6ebc8b3ff6.png](../_resources/78c792acc97e061d555e1c6ebc8b3ff6.png)